 Camping Mug

 A sturdy enamel mug is handy for your morning coffee or grabbing water for teeth brushing.
 Plus, they’re cheap, lightweight, and small.
-You can find all sorts on Amazon, though I love this cute set of four mugs.
+This cute set of four mugs will have your whole family covered.

 Clothing